 Boundaries are guidelines, rules or limits that mark your limits on your life and relationships.
 These boundaries can be mental, physical, or sexual.
-All humans create boundaries to identify reasonable, safe and permissible ways for other people to behave towards him/her and how to respond when someone passes those limits.
-Some people have overly flexible boundaries (unwilling to say no, always accommodating others’ needs), and some have overly rigid boundaries (to the point of being righteous and judgmental).
-Ideally, healthy boundaries fall somewhere in the middle of these two options.
+All humans create boundaries to identify reasonable, safe, and permissible ways for other people to behave towards them and how to respond when someone passes those limits.
+Some people have overly flexible boundaries.
+They may be unwilling to say no or always accommodating others’ needs.
+Some have overly rigid boundaries to the point of being righteous and judgmental.
+Ideally, healthy boundaries fall somewhere in the middle of these two extremes.

 Why are boundaries important?

 Boundaries are vital to a strong relationship and improved self-esteem.
-They help you establish the limits of your relationships and provide others with guidance on how to be in a relationship with you.
-Boundaries help you and your relationships feel safe.
+They help you establish the limits within your relationships and provide others with guidance on how to be in a relationship with you.
+A recent article in Psychology Today explored the importance of boundaries in all areas of life…professional, social, legal, etc. The bottom line is boundaries help you and your relationships feel safe.

-Determining what your boundaries are can be hard and implementing them can be even harder, but with some self-exploration and practice you can work towards identifying and establishing healthy boundaries.
+Determining what your boundaries are can be hard and implementing them can be even harder.
+With some self-exploration and practice, you can work towards identifying and establishing healthy boundaries.
 Try these five simple steps:

-- Say them out loud – It can be hard to say no or let someone know they are crossing your boundaries, but over time and with practice you will be able to soften your responses.
-Most people worry that if they say no or assert their own needs they will hurt someone’s feelings or the person will not like them.
+It can be hard to say no or let someone know they are crossing your boundaries but over time, and with practice, you will be able to soften your responses.
+Most people worry that if they say no, or assert their own needs, they will hurt someone’s feelings or the person will not like them.
 Know that you don’t have to explain yourself to anyone.
 Don’t let someone guilt you into crossing your own boundaries.
 They may react at first but they will ultimately respect you more for setting limits and letting them know what to expect from your relationship.

-- Ask for help – If you are struggling with boundaries and determining what is healthy versus unhealthy for you, find someone in your life who has good boundaries and use them as a sounding board.
+It’s okay to ask for help.
+If you are struggling with relationship boundaries you might need help in determining what is healthy versus unhealthy for you.
+Find someone in your life who has good boundaries and find out what has helped them.

-If you’re read to create better boundaries in your life, schedule an appointment for therapy.
-We can help you understand how you relate to others, and help you achieve your goals for personal and relational growth.
+Sometimes we need help addressing things that interfere with creating better boundaries.
+Consider scheduling an appointment for therapy.
+We can help you understand how you relate to others and help you achieve your goals for personal and relational growth.